reswitched/reswitched.github.io/_posts/2018-05-09-ReswitchedWeekly16.md

 In the libtransistor department, a lot of things could be implemented without much requirements beyond "knowing C".
 Below are a list of issues, of varying difficulty, that we feel the community could help on.
-If you're interested in working on those, but need some help, feel free to reach out to @roblabla on Discord.
-I'll be glad to write some mentoring notes on what needs to be done, and to guide you through the process.
+If you're interested in working on those, but need some help, feel free to reach out to @roblabla or
+@misson20000 on Discord.
+We'll be glad to write some mentoring notes on what needs to be done, and to guide you through the process.

 - Documentation work!
   - Enhancing the libtransistor docs.
 You can take a look at